yeasy/learning_pickleball/19_faq_en.md

 In this extremely short 0.2 seconds, you need to judge the direction of the ball, move the position and swing the paddle, which is almost an impossible task for ordinary people.
 Therefore, although the speed of the pickleball is not high, the reaction time required is extremely short, making the game even more intense than tennis, comparable to the intensity of badminton.

-## [Q14] How can I avoid being shot through by the opponent from the back court while I am defending near the net in singless?
+## [Q14] How can I avoid being shot through by the opponent from the back court while I am defending near the net in singles?

 **Answer**: The key to avoid being penetrated by the opponent's ball is to improve the quality of your return.